actris-cloudnet/dataportal/docs/index.md

 We provide an HTTP REST API for programmatical access to the metadata at the Cloudnet data portal.
 The API responds with JSON and can be accessed via the base URL `https://cloudnet.fmi.fi/api/`.
 Metadata can be queried via the following routes.
+For examples on how to use the API programmatically, see [Examples](#examples).

 ## Routes